Patrick Brown says he can disprove sexual-misconduct allegations against him

 "I stopped her immediately and offered to drive her home, which I did," he wrote.
 "There are at least three witnesses, one of whom even spoke to CTV, that refute the details of her allegations."

-He said CTV left the witness's account out of their report.
+He said CTV left that witness's account out of their report.

+Brown stepped down in late January, just hours after an emotional late-night news conference in which he vowed to fight the allegations.

+A few days later, he was asked to take a leave of absence from the PC caucus, and interim leader Vic Fedeli said he would not sign Brown's nomination papers if the allegations still stood at campaign time.